LUI-3/forms-validator/README.md

 [![LUI-3 logo](http://content.github.lui-3.cz/LUI-3_logo-small.png)](//lui-3.cz/)
-# Phone-navbar
+# Forms-validator
-This repository contains `LUI-3_phone-navbar` component.
+This repository contains `LUI-3_forms-validator` component.
 Simple component for mobile-friendly navigation inspired by many phone apps.
 Can be placed at the bottom of your screen, or visible only when scrolling up.

 *still work in progress*